turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/choose_your_own_adventure_intro_to_git.markdown

 Version Control System (VCS) and discussing many of the issues and concepts involved.

 (Turing owns a copy of the video which we will screen for the class)

+## Next Steps -- Practical Git Workflows (90 mins)

+Now that we have some conceptual understandings and a bit of practice under our belts, lets talk about a practical workflow that we can apply to our own projects.

+We'll pick up with the [Basic Git Workflow](https://github.com/turingschool/lesson_plans/blob/master/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown#a-basic-git-workflow) section of this lesson plan.